s-ayyar/i-prep/docs/Data-Structures.md

-- How do you traverse Trees.
+Q) How do you traverse Trees.